DETAILED ACTION

 Thepsimuang does not teach the apparatus of claim 1, wherein the heat-receiving fluid has a normal boiling point of about 50° C. or above.

-Atkinson teaches the apparatus of claim 1 (as detailed above), wherein the heat-receiving fluid has a normal boiling point of about 50° C. or above (diphenyl – Page 2)
+Wenk teaches the apparatus of claim 1 (as detailed above), and Sotani teaches wherein the heat-receiving fluid has a normal boiling point of about 50° C. or above (toluene – Col. 3, lines 0-10).

-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified Thepsimuang to include the apparatus of claim 1, in order to provide a heat exchange apparatus with a high heat transfer rate (Page 1, col. 2, lines 15-30).
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified Thepsimuang to include the apparatus of claim 1 of Wenk, in order to prevent the heat exchange fluids from direct contact (Page 1), and the working fluid of Sotani, in order to provide a working fluid with excellent thermal stability and high heat transfer rate (Col. 3, lines 0-10).

 Allowable Subject Matter